Rawdat Rashed: Industry

+Water resources

 The area contains the most substantial supply of fresh groundwater in the southern zone of the country.
 A government wellfield is found in the area, and was previously used as a water source for Umm Bab's cement industry.

 Rawdat Rashed is also one of five sites for the government-sponsored project to develop reservoirs in the country.
 Once completed, the reservoirs are expected to be the largest in the world in their category, with a total length of 650 km and constructed at a cost of QR 14.5 billion.
 Rawdat Rashed's water reservoir is built at 50 ft above sea level, and will be used as the main water supply for the capital of Doha in the scenario of an electricity outage at the other stations.
 In June 2018, the first phase of the project was completed.

+Landfill

-Rawdat Rashed is one of the three major landfill sites in the country, being used mainly for construction and demolition waste.
+Rawdat Rashed hosts one of the three major landfill sites in the country, primarily dedicated to construction and demolition waste.

+In 2020, the landfill began processing a significant volume of recyclable construction materials, yielding approximately 434,000 tonnes of products such as rubble, powder, and gravel.
+The site also handled 482,402 discarded vehicle tires during the same year.

+By mid-2024, the landfill's recycling operations had scaled dramatically.
+Over two million tonnes of construction waste were transformed into recycled building materials.